 Other symptoms or signs include: FatigueWeaknessCoarse, brittle hair and hair lossDry, scaly skinUnable to tolerate cold temperaturesWeight gain (may happen despite having a poor appetite)ConstipationAchy feeling all overDepression

-Memory loss and personality changeIrregular or heavy menstrual periodsFacial puffinessSwollen feet or handsInfertilityReduced sweating
+Memory loss and personality changesIrregular or heavy menstrual periodsFacial puffinessSwollen feet or handsInfertilityReduced sweating

-Symptoms of severe or extended cases include: Swelling of the skin and tissue around the eyesSlow heart rateHypothermia (low body temperature)Shortness of breath during activity or when lying flatDrowsiness and lower mental alertness
+Symptoms of severe or extended cases include: Swelling of the skin and tissue around the eyesBradycardia—slow heart rateHypothermia—low body temperatureShortness of breath during activity or when lying flatDrowsiness and lower mental alertness

-Singer P, Cooper D, et al. Treatment guidelines for patients with hyperthyroidism and hypothyroidism.
+Singer P, Cooper D, Levy EG, et al. Treatment guidelines for patients with hyperthyroidism and hypothyroidism.